bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ![Login User](Images/statuscode_200_login_user.png)

-The Login functionality works like expected, and we receive an Access- and Refresh token needed for accessing the API.
+The Login functionality works like expected, and we receive the Access- and Refresh token needed for accessing the JWT protected Web API.